Fahim59/Automation_30_Days_Challenge/README.md

 Day 23: Create an automation script that test Redirection chain of pages and verify 'GO BACK' button.

 Day 24: You need to create a single function that handles filter category functionality with all the test scenarios mentioned below with error handling.

+Day 25: Create an automation script that keep getting the count of: Current World Population, Today (Births, Deaths and Population growth) and This Year (Births, Deaths and Population growth)